Foundation Past Master

-Liz is a lifetime Foundation Freeman, an Upper Warden, Chair of the Membership Committee and a trustee of The Company of Nurses Charitable Trust for The Guild of Nurses.
+Liz is a lifetime Foundation Freeman, an Upper Warden and a trustee of The Company of Nurses Charitable Trust for The Guild of Nurses.

 Fran is currently working as Head of Clinical Quality, South London, NHS Improvement.
 She trained as Registered Nurse at St Bartholomew’s Hospital School of Nursing following which she qualified as Registered Midwife.
 Fran’s clinical career has included experience across primary, secondary and tertiary care as a District Nurse, Clinical Nurse Specialist in breast cancer and as a clinical and operational manager in various Trusts in London.

 She also spent two years within the charitable sector managing a large community workforce delivering end of life care.
 During her career she successfully completed a first and second degree, the latter focusing on cancer nursing.
 As part of her studies she successfully obtained a scholarship to travel to Canada to research the approach to cancer care and, in particular, patient experience.

 Fran is a Founder Warden and Upper Warden for The Guild of Nurses.

 Julia is currently a lecturer at the Florence Nightingale Faculty of Nursing and Midwifery, Kings College London.